codesnail/BehavioralCloning/README.md

 The third dimension is what we chose for the Conv2D layer, in this case 6.
 So the output of this first Conv2D layer will be 71x296x6.

 If we were using TensorFlow directly, we would need this calculation to create placeholder variables.
-The beauty of using Keras is that this (and much more) is automatically done for us behind the scenes.
+The beauty of using Keras is that this, and much more, is automatically done for us behind the scenes.
 Nevertheless, it is good to know the outputs of the layers to understand what's going on.

 This is followed by a max pooling layer that uses a 2x2 kernel, default stride of 2x2 and valid padding.
 This compacts the output dimensions to half (but not the number of channels), producing an output of 78x158x6.
 This is followed by another pair of convolution and max pooling, and then 3 fully connected layers of 400, 128 and 84 respectively.
 I added an additional layer of 400 nodes because I'm using higher resolution images, and as I said above I didn't want to lose important information.
 Reducing the number of nodes to 120 suddenly may cause important information to be lost.
 The following table summarizes all the layers comprehensively: